-According to the World Health Organization (WHO), the approximate worldwide incidence is approximately 1 in 700-1,000 live births ref.
+The approximate worldwide incidence is approximately 1 in 800 live births 15.
 The individual risk is strongly dependent on maternal risk, and therefore incidence varies with regional and temporal variation in maternal age distribution and the implementation of antenatal screening.

 Diagnosis is often made antenatally and this must occur in conjunction with genetic counseling, which should begin prior to the testing.